nikithaeedulakanti/OIBSIP-CyberSecurity/Task-6-Patch-Management/patch_management_report.md

 By addressing these challenges with proper planning and automation, organizations can improve their patch management process and reduce security risks.
 ## Conclusion
+Patch management is one of the most important cybersecurity practices for protecting systems against known vulnerabilities.
+Regularly applying security patches reduces the risk of cyberattacks, improves system stability, and helps organizations comply with security standards.
+A well-planned patch management strategy is essential for maintaining a secure IT environment.
 ## References